peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 In the `routes/authors.js` module, update the router middleware to handle above RESTful route table.
 Make sure the route middleware handles the successful HTTP requests as before.

-You can run the following test suite to verify the negative cases when the middleware responds with a `400` status code.
+You can run the following test suite to verify the middleware works as expected.

 ```shell
 npm test test/part2.routes.authors.bonus.test.js